Skip to content

 #What to Do When Instagram Drafts Disappear

 This is one of the most common complaints we’ve seen.
-You save a draft, come back a few days later, and it’s vanished.
-We ran into this ourselves on our Galaxy S24 after a system update wiped two Reel drafts we’d been working on.
+You save a draft, come back a few days later, and it’s gone.
+We hit this ourselves on our Galaxy S24 after a system update wiped two Reel drafts we’d been working on the prior week.

 Why drafts vanish: